 However, there is a fourth route: start as a personal assistant to a successful serial entrepreneur.

 As PA to someone who is constantly starting new companies, you’ll see the world from a unique perspective.
 You’ll see more than any other member of staff, including C-level managers and board members.
 You’ll be privy to every major decision - even the ones that didn’t happen, which are often the most important - everything from funding to hiring, corporate strategy, acquisitions, exits and starting new ventures.

 More importantly, you’ll see the process by which those decisions were taken, and the criteria that affected the outcome.
-You’ll sit in on board meetings, reviewed financial reports, and done competitor research.
+You’ll sit in on board meetings, help to prepare review financial reports, and do competitor research.
 You’ll see the company from the perspective of the sales and marketing team, the tech team, the CFO, the investors, and the staff.

 In short, you’ll probably see everything the CEO sees - and more.

 You’ll also see all of the less glamorous side of running your own business.
 Working late nights and weekends just as often as the CEO, travelling on short notice, dealing with corporate paperwork, juggling finances when customers don’t pay on time, handling personnel issues, writing reports, checking schedules, and all the other essential trivia that keep a company going and growing.

 As you build up trust with your boss, you’ll find that more and more of their day to day responsibilities are delegated to you.
 You’ll effectively be doing a large part of the CEO’s job.
 That puts you into a position where you have great influence and responsibility, which is perfect training for any entrepreneur.